hughescr/mcp-proxy-processor/README.md

 ### Backend Servers

+Configuration files are stored in a platform-specific directory.
+Use `mcp-proxy config-path` to find the location.

-The `config/backend-servers.json` file uses the same format as Claude Desktop's `mcp.json`:
+The `backend-servers.json` file uses the same format as Claude Desktop's `mcp.json`:

 ```json
 {